lpipes/tronko/README.md

 tronko-build -l -m example_datasets/single_tree/Charadriiformes_MSA.fasta -x example_datasets/single_tree/Charadriiformes_taxonomy.txt -t example_datasets/single_tree/RAxML_bestTree.Charadriiformes.reroot -d example_datasets/single_tree
 ```

+A successful run will produce a `tronko-assign` reference database named `example_datasets/single_tree/reference_tree.txt`.
+The `reference_tree.txt` database file is what is used to run `tronko-assign`.

 ## `tronko-build` Usage with multiple trees

 `tronko-build` requires a multiple sequence alignment (FASTA format), rooted phylogenetic tree (Newick format), and a corresponding taxonomy file for each cluster build.
 All of the files should be in one directory and specify the directory with `-e` with each cluster being designated by a number.
 MSA files should be named `[Number]_MSA.fasta`, taxonomy files should be named `[Number]_taxonomy.txt`, and tree files should be named `RAxML_bestTree.[Number].reroot`.
 Example of the contents of a directory containing 3 clusters: